strathausen/blog/articles/sort_by_colour.md

 ## Sorting products by colour in web shops

-Many on-line shop systems, like Magento, Prestashop or xt-commerce, lack the ability to automatically sort products by colour.
+Many shop systems, like Magento, Prestashop or xt-commerce, lack the ability to automatically sort products by colour.

 In order to solve this,
 I wrote a little python script that transforms the average colour of a product